 Your basic Dwarf+Giant Overview is a comprehensive survey of an author or series.
 It is not an in-depth analysis, nor is it a summary.
 Think of it as a buying or reading guide, telling you what’s out there, what’s essential, what to avoid and so forth.

-Editor’s intro: This is the fifth post in our Star Wars novels Overview.
+Editor’s intro: This is the sixth post in our Star Wars novels Overview.
 For brief introductory notes, please see Star Wars Overview: The Old Republic.

 *** Indicates the Best.

 * Indicates not the best, but still Star Wars, so not bad either.